semiod-github/semiod-github.github.io/udemy2.md

                     image: nginx
     28: Resource limit and Request : if you schedule a large application in a node which has limited resource, then it would soon lead to OOM or others and will lead to downtime.
 	  Request and Limits are two ways in which we can control the amount of resource that can be assigned to a pod ( resource like CPU and memory)
-	  Requests: Gauranteed to get.
+	  Requests: Guaranteed to get.
-	  Limits: Makes sure that conatiner does not take resources above a specific value.
+	  Limits: Makes sure that container does not take resources above a specific value.
 	  Kubernetes Scheduler decided the ideal node to run the pod depending on the requests and limits.
 	  spec:
 		containers: